microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_ODSettings/readme.md

 # Description

-This resource allows admins to manage blocked file types, blocked domains and MAC Sync
+This resource allows admins to manage blocked file types, blocked domains and MAC Sync.